 Education, Training, and Outreach Programs

-NIMHD works to expand the knowledge base of research on minority health and health disparities through education, training, and outreach programs, including the following:
+NIMHD works to expand the knowledge base of research on minority health and health disparities through research, education, training, and outreach initiatives, including the following: